Watford provide injury update on Sarr and Dele-Bashiru ahead of Birmingham City clash | Goal.com

 The forward suffered an anterior cruciate ligament injury against Reading in October and underwent surgery which made him spend time away from the club during his rehabilitation.

-The midfielder has now fully returned to the Vicarage Road and is gradually stepping up his comeback to action.
+Dele-Bashiru has fully returned to Vicarage Road and is gradually stepping up his comeback to action.

-“Tom Dele-Bashiru is now based full-time at the training ground and continue to work back from his October ACL injury.
+“Tom Dele-Bashiru is now based full-time at the training ground and continues to work back from his October ACL injury.
 The midfielder began running outside this week,” the statement continued.

 Dele-Bashiru teamed up with the Hornets in the summer of 2019 from Premier League side Manchester City.